Sand Rivers Selous

 The Rufiji River provides an utterly unique view of life in the Selous.
 Upstream from the lodge, the river meanders its way past sand islands and lush forests.
 You can often see game on the banks as you slowly drift past.

 Accommodation at Sand Rivers Selous is in eight spacious, open-fronted cottages made of stone and thatch, and raised up on the banks of the Rufiji with amazing views out across the river.
 There are five standard rooms, and three suites.
 The suites and the standard rooms all have large, open, en-suite bathrooms, with flush toilets and powerful showers.
-There is also Kiba Point which is taken on an exclusive basis and has only four open-fronted rooms set back from the river in the forest line, each with a plunge pool - perfect for a group traveling together.
+There is also Kiba Point which is taken on an exclusive basis and has only four open-fronted rooms set back from the river in the forest line, each with a plunge pool - perfect for a group travelling together.

 There are 5 open fronted cottages with large double bed and en-suite bathroom with hot and cold water and flush toilet.